Nike-Inc/spark-expectations/docs/getting-started/setup.md

 ## Installation
-The library is available in the Python Package Index (PyPi) and can be installed in your environment using the below command or add the library "spark-expectations" into the requirements.txt or poetry dependencies.
+The library is available in the Python Package Index (PyPi) and can be installed in your environment using the below command or add the library "spark-expectations" as a dependency using into the requirements.txt or dependending on the project management tool used(poetry, hatch, uv).

 ```shell
 pip install -U spark-expectations